advance100/doc_webpack/cli.md

 - `factory`: The time it took to build the module information.
 - `building`: The time that was spent building the module (loaders, for example).
-- `dependencies`: The time that was spent gathering and conencting the dependencies.
+- `dependencies`: The time that was spent gathering and connecting the dependencies.